Benjamin Wedro, MD, FACEP, FAAEM

 What is ultrasonography?

-Ultrasonography is body imaging using ultrasound in medical diagnosis.
+Ultrasonography is a form of body imaging using sound waves to facilitate makeing a medical diagnosis.
 A skilled ultrasound technician is able to see inside the body using ultrasonography to answer questions that may be asked by the medical practitioner caring for the patient.
-Usually, a radiologist will oversee the ultrasound test and report on the results, but other types of physicians may use ultrasound as a diagnostic tool.
+Usually, a radiologist will oversee the ultrasound test and report on the results, but other types of physicians may also use ultrasound as a diagnostic tool.
 For example, obstetricians use ultrasound to assess the fetus during pregnancy.
 Surgeons and emergency physicians use ultrasound at the bedside to assess abdominal pain or other concerns.

 The physics of sound can place limits on the test.
 The quality of the picture depends on many factors.